awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.UpdateData.md

 }
 ```

-`UpdateItem` also supports *atomic counters*, or attributes of type Number that can be incremented or decremented\.
-Atomic counters are similar in many ways to sequence generators, identity columns, or auto\-increment fields in SQL databases\.
+`UpdateItem` also supports *atomic counters*, or attributes of type `Number` that can be incremented or decremented\.
+Atomic counters are similar in many ways to sequence generators, identity columns, or autoincrement fields in SQL databases\.

-The following is an example of an `UpdateItem` action to initialize a new attribute \(*Plays*\) to keep track of the number of times a song has been played:
+The following is an example of an `UpdateItem` action to initialize a new attribute \(*Plays*\) to keep track of the number of times a song has been played\.

 ```
 {